JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-dependencies.md

 1. Download the library source code and place it somewhere where you can reference it from your project.
 2. Build a library (library authors usually provide a guide on how to do this) and get a path to the binaries.
 3. In your project, create a `.def` file, for example `DateTools.def`.
-4. Add a first string to this file: `language = Objective-C`.
+4. Add the first string to this file: `language = Objective-C`.
 If you want to use a pure C dependency, omit the language property.
 5. Provide values for two mandatory properties: